Symbiotic-Dynamics/policy-cards/examples/README.md

 Each example passes the repository’s validator and follows the authoring template in `docs/templates/policy-card.md.hbs`.

 > Additional Disclaimer: See DISCLAIMER.md — the Materials are not intended or certified for safety-critical or regulatory use.
 No affiliation, approval, or endorsement by NIST, ISO/IEC, the European Union, NHS, MHRA, or any regulator or institution is implied by references to their frameworks or tokens.
-These are just ficticious examples.
+These are just fictitious examples; no real patient, financial, or operational data is included.

 # Example Index